 The diaphragm muscle is located just below the lungs and, like any muscle, becomes weak when it is underused.
 Instead, we overuse the secondary breathing muscles located in the neck and the back causing imbalances and leading to neck and back issues and tension headaches.
 Eventually they can build up and surprise us with a pulled muscle that we didn’t see coming.

 It is also a foundational “core” muscle.
-It is the beginning point for core strength and core rehabilitation.
+It is the beginning point for core healing and strength.
 Both the diaphragm and pelvic floor work in tandem and are both toned during diaphragmatic breath.
 If we don’t use our diaphragms regularly while breathing, we don’t build foundational core strength.
 Proper breathing is essential to the natural course of laboring and birthing.
 It builds deep core muscle strength which aids mothers during pregnancy and postpartum recovery.

 Breath plays a major role in the functioning of the immune system; in fact, improper breathing is a common cause of ill health and, in some cases, life-threatening disease.
 Medical research reports the prime cause of 1.5 million heart attacks each year is hypoxia (a lack of oxygen).
 Scientists have confirmed that a key precursor of cancer is a lack of oxygen at the cellular level.